Jakeem Grant: Chicago Bears

 Grant was traded to the Chicago Bears on October 5, 2021, in exchange for a sixth-round selection in the 2023 NFL draft.
 His first appearance on the team was in week 5 in a game against the Las Vegas Raiders.

 In Week 13, Grant had five receptions for 62 yards and a touchdown in a 33–22 loss to the Arizona Cardinals.
 In Week 14, Grant had one reception for 46 yards and a touchdown, and also returned a punt for a 97 yard touchdown, each in the first half, in the 45–30 loss to the Green Bay Packers, earning NFC Special Teams Player of the Week.
 He was named to the Pro Bowl.

 Cleveland Browns

 On March 16, 2022, Grant signed a three-year contract with the Cleveland Browns.
 He was placed on injured reserve on August 10, 2022, after injuring his Achilles tendon during practice.

 In the final game of the 2023 preseason, Grant was carted off with a knee injury.
 He was diagnosed with a ruptured patellar tendon and was placed on injured reserve on August 27, 2023, ending his season.

 Atlanta Falcons

 On August 11, 2024, Grant signed with the Atlanta Falcons, but was placed on injured reserve four days later, and then released.
 He was re-signed to the practice squad on November 12 but released four days later.

+Grant announced his retirement from professional football on March 11, 2026.